The inexact power augmented Lagrangian method for constrained nonconvex optimization

-Since the proposed power augmented Lagrangian turns out to have H\"older-continuous gradients (cf.\,\cref{th:holder-lagrangian}), a first-order method that tackles such problems is desired.
-Apart from the universal optimal methods by \cite{nesterov_universal_2015,lan_bundle-level_2015} for convex problems, we also highlight the accelerated methods by \cite{ghadimi_accelerated_2016,ghadimi_generalized_2019} for the convex and nonconvex setting respectively.
-Interesting developments in this area include the proposed linesearch-free adaptive method by \cite{li_simple_2024} for convex problems, as well as a recent family adaptive proximal-gradient methods by \cite{malitsky_adaptive_2020,latafat_adaptive_2023} which were recently shown to also converge for locally H\"older-smooth problems \citep{oikonomidis_adaptive_2024}.
+Since the power augmented Lagrangian is the sum of a H\"older-smooth function (cf.\,\cref{th:holder-lagrangian}) and a convex function, a first-order method that tackles such problems is desired.
+Besides the universal optimal methods by \citet{nesterov_universal_2015,lan_bundle-level_2015} for convex problems, we highlight the accelerated methods by \citet{ghadimi_accelerated_2016,ghadimi_generalized_2019} for the convex and nonconvex setting respectively.
+Interesting developments in this area include the linesearch-free adaptive method by \citet{li_simple_2024} for convex problems, as well as a recent family adaptive proximal-gradient methods by \citet{malitsky_adaptive_2020,latafat_adaptive_2024} which were recently shown to also converge for locally H\"older-smooth problems \citep{oikonomidis_adaptive_2024}.